 Destination Ideas when You are in Finland with Kids

-There are a lot of dedicated places for kids in Finland.
+There are a lot of fantastic places to spend a day with kids in Finland.
 Here are some ideas for you!

 Linnanmäki in Helsinki, Särkänniemi in Tampere, Tykkimäki in Kouvola, PowerPark in Kauhava, Nokkakiven Puisto near Jyväskylä, Santapark in Rovaniemi.